jonclayden/arrg/README.md

 Package `batch` doesn't use Unix-style options, but rather an argument list of alternating variable names and values which are interpreted as R expressions.
 It's an neat and simple solution, but a little verbose to use in my opinion, especially for simple on/off flags. `getopt` is very bare-bones, and is essentially subsumed by `optparse`.
 I couldn't get `defineOptions` to work as expected using the documentation.

 That still leaves various alternatives. `docopt` is a solid option if its heuristics work for you.
-Indeed, it parses `arrg`'s help string correctly for the test case above:
+Indeed, it parses `arrg`'s help string correctly for the test case above, and is the only other package that seems to handle multiple usage patterns and short-option clusters like `-tn3`.

 ``` r